Grateful Dead Download Series Volume 7

-Download Series Volume 7 is a live album by the rock band the Grateful Dead.
-It was released as a digital download on November 1, 2005, and is a three disc compilation of the band performing in 1980 on September 3 at Springfield Civic Center in Springfield, Massachusetts and September 4 at Providence Civic Center in Providence, Rhode Island.
-Discs one and two come from September 3 and disc three comes from the second set on September 4.
+Download Series Volume 7 is a live album by the rock band Grateful Dead.
+It was released as a digital download on November 1, 2005, and is a three-disc compilation of the band's performance on September 3, 1980 at the Springfield Civic Center in Springfield, Massachusetts and September 4, 1980 at the Providence Civic Center in Providence, Rhode Island.
+The first two discs feature the September 3 show, while the third disc presents the second set from the September 4 performance.

 Volume 7 was mastered in HDCD by Jeffrey Norman.